-He is very grateful to have received scholarships from Help Musicians UK and the Drapers’ De Turckheim Scholarship which helped him fund his studies in 2018.
+He is very grateful to have received scholarships from Help Musicians UK and the Drapers’ De Turckheim Scholarship which have helped him fund his studies.

 Liberto – the messenger demanding Seneca’s suicide – may have only a single, shining Montiverdian instant, but William Branston’s generous tenor made the most of it.